wolispace/onland/README.md

 ## A big world for a little adventure.

+This is a work-in-progress as I build a game engine to then build a game

 ### storage concept
 Each item has a unique ID within the world